 Study Design/Methods

-The main objectives are as follows: Part 1 (dose escalation) to determine the RP2D for TECVAYLI; Part 2 (dose expansion) to distinguish safety and tolerability of TECVAYLI at the RP2D; Part 3 (the phase 2 component) to evaluate the efficacy of TECVAYLI at the RP2D.1,2
+The main objectives are as follows: Part 1 (dose escalation) to determine the recommended phase 2 dose (RP2D) for TECVAYLI; Part 2 (dose expansion) to distinguish safety and tolerability of TECVAYLI at the RP2D; Part 3 (the phase 2 component) to evaluate the safety and efficacy of TECVAYLI at the RP2D.1,3

-• Key eligibility criteria for Cohort A (triple-class exposed): measurable MM, RRMM, ≥3 prior lines of treatment, prior PI, immunomodulatory drug, and anti-CD38 monoclonal antibody, no prior BCMA-targeted therapy use.1
+• Key eligibility criteria for Cohort A (triple-class exposed): measurable multiple myeloma (MM), RRMM, ≥3 prior lines of treatment (LOTs), prior PI, immunomodulatory drug, and anti-CD38 monoclonal antibody, no prior BCMA-targeted therapy use.1

-• Key eligibility criteria for Cohort C: ≥3 prior lines of therapy, prior PI, immunomodulatory drug, and anti-CD38 monoclonal antibody, enrolled patients who had prior exposure to BCMA-targeted treatment (chimeric antigen receptor [CAR]-T cell and/or antibody drug conjugate [ADC]).3
+• Key eligibility criteria for Cohort C: ≥3 prior LOTs, prior PI, immunomodulatory drug, and anti-CD38 monoclonal antibody, enrolled patients who had prior exposure to BCMA-targeted treatment (chimeric antigen receptor [CAR]-T cell and/or antibody drug conjugate [ADC]).2

-• received a cumulative dose of corticosteroids equivalent to ≥140 mg of prednisone within the 14-day period before the first dose of TECVAYLI (does not include pretreatment medication).
+• received a cumulative dose of corticosteroids equivalent to ≥140 mg of prednisone within the 14-day period before the first dose of TECVAYLI (does not include pretreatment medication).3

-• toxicities from previous anticancer therapies that have not resolved to baseline levels or to Grade 1 or less except for alopecia or peripheral neuropathy.
+• toxicities from previous anticancer therapies that have not resolved to baseline levels or to grade 1 or less except for alopecia or peripheral neuropathy.3

-• known active central nervous system (CNS) involvement or exhibit clinical signs of meningeal involvement of multiple myeloma.
+• known active central nervous system (CNS) involvement or exhibit clinical signs of meningeal involvement of multiple myeloma.3

 • any serious underlying medical conditions such as:

-• evidence of serious active viral, bacterial, or uncontrolled systemic fungal infection.
+• evidence of serious active viral, bacterial, or uncontrolled systemic fungal infection.3

-• psychiatric conditions (eg, alcohol or drug abuse), dementia, or altered mental status.
+• psychiatric conditions (eg, alcohol or drug abuse), dementia, or altered mental status.3

-MajesTEC-1 Study Part 3 - Management and Prevention of Neurotoxic Events
+MajesTEC-1 Study Protocol Part 3 - Management and Prevention of Neurotoxic Events

-Per protocol, the following guidelines were to be followed for the management and prevention of neurotoxic events2:
+Per protocol, the following guidelines were to be followed for the management and prevention of neurotoxic events:

-• Based on the specific mode-of-action of TECVAYLI, severe or serious neurological toxicities (including ICANS) may occur.
+• Based on the specific mode-of-action of TECVAYLI, severe or serious neurological toxicities (including immune effector cell-associated neurotoxicity syndrome [ICANS]) may occur.
 Patients should have been monitored for neurological toxicities including, but not restricted to, speech disorders, convulsions, and disturbances in consciousness, confusion, disorientation, or coordination and balance disorders.
-The investigator should have also excluded other causes of neurological symptomatology, including infarction/bleeding or infection (bacterial and neurotrophic viruses), and considered a cerebral spinal fluid analysis and CT/MRI.
-If these or other neurological toxicities were observed, the sponsor medical monitor must have been consulted.
+The investigator should have also excluded other causes of neurological symptomatology, including infarction/bleeding or infection (bacterial and neurotrophic viruses), and considered a cerebral spinal fluid analysis and computed tomography (CT)/ magnetic resonance imaging (MRI).
+If these or other neurological toxicities were observed, the sponsor medical monitor must have been consulted.3

-• Neurological treatment-emergent adverse events that were not assessed as ICANS should have been managed by per institutional guidelines.
+• Neurological treatment-emergent adverse events that were not assessed as ICANS should have been managed by per institutional guidelines.3

 • Per protocol: Hospitalization requirements were defined as:

-• Patients who experienced neurotoxicity Grade ≥2 (ie, ICANS, symptoms of ICANS, and non-ICANS neurotoxicity) were to be hospitalized for at least the next 2 subsequent treatment doses for at least 48 hours from the start of injection.
-Patients who experienced recurrent Grade 3 or Grade 4 neurotoxicity events must have discontinued treatment.
+• Patients who experienced neurotoxicity grade ≥3 (ie, ICANS, symptoms of ICANS, and non-ICANS neurotoxicity) must be hospitalized for at least the next subsequent treatment dose for at least 48 hours from the start of injection.
+Patients who experienced recurrent grade 3 or grade 4 neurotoxicity events must have discontinued treatment.4

 • Per protocol: neurotoxicity (ie, ICANS, symptoms of ICANS, and non-ICANS neurotoxicity) was captured as an adverse event of special interest as follows:

-• Neurotoxicity of any Grade during Part 3 were to be followed as part of standard safety monitoring activities by the sponsor.
+• Neurotoxicity of any grade during part 3 were to be followed as part of standard safety monitoring activities by the sponsor.3

-• If these events were Grade ≥2, they were reported to the sponsor within 24 hours of awareness of the event irrespective of seriousness (ie, serious and nonserious adverse events) and required enhanced data collection.
+• If these events were grade ≥2, they were reported to the sponsor within 24 hours of awareness of the event irrespective of seriousness (ie, serious and nonserious adverse events) and required enhanced data collection.3

-• Events of neurotoxicity of any Grade for patients in Part 3 were to be followed until recovery or until there was no further improvement.
+• Events of neurotoxicity of any grade for patients in part 3 were to be followed until recovery or until there was no further improvement.3

-MajesTEC-1 Study Protocol: Guidelines for the Management of ICANS2
+MajesTEC-1 Study Protocol: Guidelines for the Management of ICANS3

 Presenting Symptomsa